Ex-politician convicted in 2022 killing of Las Vegas reporter sentenced to 20 years to life

 "I am not the kind of person who would stab someone.
 I didn’t kill Mr. German,” Telles had told the jury last week from the witness stand.
 “And that’s my testimony.”

-Telles’ wife, ex-wife and mother were called as penalty phase character witnesses.
+Telles’ wife, ex-wife and mother were called as character witnesses during the penalty phase.

 Tears welled in Telles' eyes as his wife, Mary Ann “Mae” Ismael, described him as a “great” provider during their 14 years of marriage for their “blended” family of her son, his daughter and their daughter.